 Do we know where we are?
-If you have several key locations as I do in Little Bones, it is clear when your characters are in Dublin, and when they are in London?
+If you have several key locations as I do in Remember My Name (the village of Dalkey, Dublin City centre and Grand Canal Dock, and a beach house in Wexford) it is clear when your characters are in Dublin, and when they are in London?
 Are we actually all on the moon or Plant 50, or down a rabbit hole?
 Have you painted a clear picture for your reader so they can see the scene?
 Are your location descriptions consistent?
 Do you have the same location reoccurring – do you have one set of characters who only ever talk in their bedroom, or the kitchen?
 Think about all these things, and use character action and dialogue to show us the locations, showing the reader through sounds, smells, the angle of the light, where your characters are.

 9.Repetition and language

 Every author has recurring ticks that creep into the story as they write – learn what yours are and watch out for them.
 In mine everyone nods far too much, so at second draft stage I’m reading for nods.
 My detective Cat Connolly has crazy curly hair that is always escaping from her pony tail and falling in her face – I need to make sure she doesn’t push it back too often or that becomes annoying for the reader.
 People clear their throats a lot too, ahem.
 All these are elements to address in the second draft.